- 01Junk bonds yield 7.5-10% while investment-grade bonds yield 4.5-5.5% — the same spread exists between Class A and Class C real estate

 The Fallen Angel Strategy

-Think a 1990s-vintage apartment building in a neighborhood where the city just approved a new transit line — like the Purple Line extension in East Los Angeles, or the Silver Line BRT in Nashville.
-Or a duplex in a zip code where median household income has jumped 13% in three years.
-The property looks like a Class C today, but it's on a Class B trajectory.
+Think a 1990s-vintage apartment building where the city just approved a new transit line — like the Purple Line extension in East Los Angeles, or the Silver Line BRT in Nashville.
+Or a duplex in a zip code where median household income jumped 13% in three years.
+It looks like Class C today, but it's on a Class B trajectory.

 Buy the fallen angel.
 Renovate it.
 Force appreciation.
 Ride the reclassification as the neighborhood improves and cap rates compress in your favor.